MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 ## Revert migrated site from enhanced to standard data model

-Use the following command to revert standard data model site to enhanced data model post migration:
+Use the following command to revert a standard data model site to enhanced data model post migration:

 ```pac powerpages **datamodel-migrate** --**revertToStandardDataModel** -id \[WebSiteId-GUID\]\] -**portalId**\[Portal-GUID\]```